wesbos/beginner-javascript-notes/notes/Module 12꞉ Advanced Flow Control.md

 ![](@attachment/Clipboard_2020-05-20-00-04-48.png) 42:40

-We could take things one step furether and refactor the function slightly to push the await of the callback directly.
+We could take things one step further and refactor the function slightly to push the await of the callback directly.

 ```js
 async function asyncMap(array, callback){